SaiAkshith14/Heart-Disease-Prediction-using-Machine-Learning/README.md

 - **Early Detection:** Helps doctors identify patients at higher risk and take preventive measures.
 - **Improved Healthcare Decisions:** Provides a data-driven approach to support medical experts.
 - **Resource Optimization:** Focuses medical resources on high-risk patients, saving time and costs.
 - **Scalable Application:** Can be deployed as a web app (e.g., using Streamlit) for real-time predictions in hospitals or clinics.

 ---

+## 🚀 Deployment
+The predictive model has been deployed as an interactive **web application** using **Streamlit**, allowing users to input patient health parameters and get **real-time heart disease predictions**.

+Try it live here: [Heart Disease Prediction Web App](https://heart-disease-prediction-using-machine-learning-qnidzeeoujojz5.streamlit.app/)

+The deployment demonstrates how machine learning models can be **easily integrated into web apps**, making them accessible for healthcare professionals and patients for **quick and reliable risk assessment**.

 ---